 This home is located in the province of East Nusa Tenggara, in the western portion of Timor Island.

 Mercy Home Atambua started in 2004 with 25 orphans and displaced children.
 The children who initially joined this family were rescued from the hopelessness and despair of the refugee camp situated on the border of Atambua.
-They were welcomed to live here, find a new life, and chance for a better future.
+They were welcomed to live here, find a new life, and given a chance for a better future.

-Today, almost ten years later, Mercy Home Atambua is still called “home” by these 25 now young adults or teenagers.
-Some of them are now studying at universities and work; 13 still live there permanently while attending High-Scholl.
+In 2005 came the memorable transition from rental facility to permanent home.
+With God’s help, Mercy Indonesia Foundation was able to build on purchased land.
+Today, almost ten years later, Mercy Home Atambua is still called “home” by 25 now young adults or teenagers.
+Some of them are now studying at universities and work; 13 are attending high-school.

 The heart of Mercy Home Atambua is its caregivers, Pandry and his wife, Mega Matthew, and Eva, an assistant who cooks and helps care for the children.

 The memory of what was powers children and caregiver prayers.
 They thank God for the many that have helped them.
 They know it is the generosity of caring and compassionate people that continues to provide them.
 Would you like to be on their prayer list?